I learned the Lord’s Prayer in childhood. We used the King James language, and we pronounced the word hallowed with three syllables, like this:

 Then, the year I turned 40, the Lord began to show me those words in a whole new light.
 He taught me that the part of the prayer I understood least is key to everything else.

-How have we missed it?
+How have we missed this prayer?

 This, then, is how you should pray: